University Support Staff Peer Review Committee Hearing Process

 - Performance Reviews - in matters involving an appeal of a USS employee's performance review, the Committee reviews the material presented, makes the final determination about the employee's performance, and completes the employee's performance review form.

-- Proposed Suspension with Pay (Decision-Making Leaves) - in matters involving a USS employee's appeal of a proposed decision-making leave, the Committee reviews the relevant facts in the matter and makes a recommendation to the Associate Vice President, Human Resources.
-After reviewing the committee's recommendation, the Associate Vice President, Human Resources makes the final decision on whether to affirm, modify, or rescind the proposed action.
+- Proposed Suspension with Pay (Decision-Making Leaves) - in matters involving a USS employee's appeal of a proposed decision-making leave, the Committee reviews the relevant facts in the matter and makes a recommendation to the Human Capital Services, Director of Employee Relations.
+After reviewing the committee's recommendation, the Human Capital Services, Director of Employee Relations makes the final decision on whether to affirm, modify, or rescind the proposed action.

 - Where a proposed decision-making leave is based upon two unsatisfactory performance reviews, the employee may appeal either the second review or the proposed action, but may not appeal both the review and the proposed disciplinary action within the University.

-- Claims Of Unfair Treatment not involving proposed demotion, decision-making leave, or dismissal - in matters involving a USS employee's complaint of unfair treatment, the Committee reviews the relevant facts in the matter and makes a recommendation to the Associate Vice President, Human Resources.
-After reviewing the Committee's recommendation, the Associate Vice President, Human Resourcesmakes the final determination concerning the action to be taken in the matter.
+- Claims Of Unfair Treatment not involving proposed demotion, decision-making leave, or dismissal - in matters involving a USS employee's complaint of unfair treatment, the Committee reviews the relevant facts in the matter and makes a recommendation to the Human Capital Services, Director of Employee Relations.
+After reviewing the Committee's recommendation, the Human Capital Services, Director of Employee Relations makes the final determination concerning the action to be taken in the matter.

 The University Support Staff Senate makes recommendations for membership on the Peer Review Committee to the Vice President in the Division of Human Capital Services (VPHC) who appoints members from the USS Senate's recommendations.
 The Committee is composed of 21 members, all of whom are university support staff.
 Membership includes a demographic cross-section of USS employees.